 Logo of the organization:

-Description of the Organization: The non-profit civil association Florestanía began its trajectory in 2015.
-Currently, Florestanía's board of directors has 9 members, which are men and women of different ages, from 25 to 85 years old.
-The economic resources for the development of projects are their own, donations and come from foundations or NGOs that support specific actions.
-Florestania's mission is to be a reference in environmental education, sustainability and regenerative agriculture for the recovery of degraded soils in the Bolivian Amazon, raising awareness about the importance of preserving the rainforest in the face of climate change and for global food security.
-Florestania's vision is to create a green area at the intersection of the urban and rural areas of Cobija with a focus on environmental education, productive reforestation and ecotourism, serving as a demonstration pilot for implementation in larger areas of the Amazon.
+Description of the Organization: The non-profit civil association Florestanía began its journey in 2015.
+Currently, Florestanía's board of directors has nine members, who are men and women of different ages, ranging from 25 to 85.
+The financial resources for project development come from the association itself, donations, and foundations or NGOs that support specific actions.
+Florestanía's mission is to be a leader in environmental education, sustainability, and regenerative agriculture for the recovery of degraded soils in the Bolivian Amazon, raising awareness about the importance of preserving the rainforest in the face of climate change and for global food security.
+Florestanía's vision is to create a green area at the intersection of the urban and rural areas of Cobija with a focus on environmental education, productive reforestation, and ecological tourism, serving as a pilot demonstration for implementation in larger areas of the Amazon.

 Address of the organization's headquarters: Bajo Virtudes, calle sin nombre.
 Cobija, Pando, Bolivia.

-Florestanía contributes to Socio-environmental Justice and Good Living because it promotes collective processes of environmental recovery, cultural strengthening and community education in historically marginalized Amazonian territories.
-Our approach combines scientific knowledge with ancestral knowledge, recognizing the rights of nature and local communities to live with dignity, in harmony with their environment.
-We are committed to regenerative practices that not only restore ecosystems, but also social, territorial and spiritual ties, fundamental for the construction of a more just, sustainable future in balance with life.
+Florestanía contributes to socio-environmental justice and good living by promoting collective processes of environmental recovery, cultural strengthening, and community education in historically marginalized Amazonian territories.
+Our approach combines scientific knowledge with ancestral wisdom, recognizing the rights of nature and local communities to live with dignity, in harmony with their environment.
+We are committed to regenerative practices that not only restore ecosystems, but also social, territorial, and spiritual bonds, which are fundamental for building a more just and sustainable future in balance with life.

-Context: Cobija, capital of the Bolivian department of Pando, is experiencing rapid population growth, which has led to significant social inequalities, such as a high poverty rate of 30%, child malnutrition of 21% (resulting in a high mortality rate of children under five) and a staggering 60% unemployment rate, with most of the work being informal.
-This culminates in widening gender gaps in education, employment and social development.
-The rural area of Cobija corresponds to a district with 15 communities and its forest area, which traditionally used to be used for rubber extraction, Brazil nut and acai collection, is being replaced at an accelerated pace by activities with high environmental impact such as agriculture and cattle ranching, accompanied by wood cutting (often illegal) and burning of vegetation to "prepare" the area for crops, promoting soil degradation.
-Due to the difficult accessibility of the roads (especially during the rainy season), rural communities do not have a regular solid waste collection service, so most people burn or dispose of solid waste in a corner of their property or along the road, generating contamination and unhealthy conditions.
-Florestanía operates at the intersection between the urban and rural areas (Bajo Virtudes community) of Cobija.
-The site has 5 hectares of which 1.8 hectares are already in the process of regeneration with agroforestry systems and 3.2 hectares whose vegetation is predominantly composed of secondary species (trees, shrubs) of short life cycle and some areas of Sapé grass (Imperata brasiliensis), which indicates the degraded state of the soil since its previous use was agricultural and livestock.
-To the northwest, the land is connected to larger areas of more mature forest (with climax species), to the north there are areas destined for agricultural and livestock activities, which are increasingly replacing forest areas, reducing natural areas that have no planning to maintain ecological corridors of connection for wildlife.
-To the east and southwest, the area suffers from urban pressure, mainly due to the irregular disposal of inorganic solid waste and remains of dead animals, contamination of streams, unregulated occupation of houses, most of which do not have basic sanitation and other urban services (drinking water, regular solid waste collection) and some are even located in areas intended for urban green areas, in addition to the frequent burns during the dry season.
+Context: Cobija, capital of the Bolivian department of Pando, is experiencing rapid population growth, which has led to significant social inequalities, such as a high poverty rate of 30%, child malnutrition of 21% (which means a high mortality rate for children under five) and a staggering unemployment rate of 60%, with most of the work being informal.
+This culminates in widening gender gaps in education, employment, and social development.
+The rural area of Cobija corresponds to a district with 15 communities and its forest area, where rubber extraction, chestnut and asaí harvesting were traditionally carried out, is being rapidly replaced by activities with a high environmental impact, such as agriculture and livestock farming, accompanied by logging (often illegal) and the burning of vegetation to "prepare" the area for crops, promoting soil degradation.
+Due to the difficulty of access by road (mainly during the rainy season), rural communities do not have a regular solid waste collection service, so most people burn their waste or dispose of it in a corner of their property or on the side of the road, causing pollution and unsanitary conditions.
+Florestanía carries out its activities at the intersection between the urban and rural areas (Bajo Virtudes community) of Cobija.
+The site covers 5 hectares, of which 1.8 are already undergoing regeneration with agroforestry systems and 3.2 are predominantly covered with secondary species (trees, shrubs) with short life cycles and some areas of Sapé grass (Imperata brasiliensis), indicating the degraded state of the soil as it was previously used for agriculture and livestock.
+To the northwest, the land is connected to larger areas of more mature forest (with climax species), while to the north there are areas used for agriculture and livestock, which are increasingly replacing forest areas, reducing the natural areas that do not have a plan to maintain ecological corridors for wildlife.
+To the east and southwest, the area suffers from urban pressure, marked mainly by the irregular disposal of inorganic solid waste and dead animal remains, pollution of streams, disorderly occupation of dwellings, most of which lack basic sanitation and other urban services (drinking water, regular solid waste collection), and some of which are even located in areas designated as urban green spaces, in addition to frequent burning during the dry season.

 Social Issues: